Complaint: un día (1909 & 1960) instead of primer día. Source of complaint: Article by Shane Rice, promoter of the RVG.

 Complaint: The passage supposedly makes it sound like an animal can give birth to a man.
 The controversial Elephant book says the Reina-Valera teaches evolution based on this verse!

-Vindication: The 1960 translated the verse literally, although words could have been added for clarification as in the 1909.
+Vindication: This verse is expressing that vain man will never be wise in God’s view, and uses the example of an impossibility (an animal giving birth to a man) to illustrate it.
+The 1960 translated the verse literally, although words could have been added for clarification as in the 1909.
 The verse in dispute is using figurative language, as is the case a few verses later in Job 12:8 when it makes reference to fish making declarations.
 It is as ridiculous to say that Job 11:12 teaches evolution as it would be to say that Job 12:8 teaches that fish can talk.

 Complaint: en paz instead of en un momento.
 It is alleged in the Elephant book that it teaches here that men can go to hell in peace.